Skip to content

 Pricing and Licensing

 Snyk offers a free tier (200 open-source tests per month) that covers individual developers.
 The Team plan starts at $25 per developer per month with a minimum of 5 developers (up to 10).
-Enterprise pricing is custom and scales with developer count and product selection.

-Mend prices per contributing developer with access to the full platform — SCA, SAST, container security, and AI security are all included.
+Mend prices per contributing developer with access to the full platform β€” SCA, SAST, container security, and AI security are all included.
 There is no free tier for the SCA product, though Renovate CLI remains free and open-source for dependency updates without vulnerability scanning.

 Teams that need SCA only and want to start small will find Snyk’s free tier appealing.
 Organizations that want a bundled security platform and prefer a single vendor for SCA, SAST, and container scanning may find Mend’s unified pricing simpler.

-When to Choose Mend SCA
+When Should You Choose Mend SCA?

 Choose Mend SCA if: